SuperCatoro/USS/README.md

 ITU Citiverse mentorship
 USS is grounded in real policy processes, not theory.

+About Stacy (Co-Founder & Governance Lead)

+Stacy is a WSIS Award recipient and former Director of Certification for LPI and Managing Director for the USENIX System Administration Certification Program.
+With three decades of experience in open systems, aerospace education, and digital governance—including work with the ITU leading into the original WSIS—she co-develops the ILMM and the Upstream Safety System (USS).
+Her background spans governance architecture, STEM education, environmental stewardship, and high-impact technical leadership.

+About Pyrate (Co-Founder & Technical/Governance Developer)

+Pyrate Ruby Passell is a multidisciplinary maker and governance technologist contributing to the USS and ILMM.
+She is a UN Foundation Changemaker Under 18, a Mentor for the UN’s First Citiverse Challenge (ITU), and a CERN Open Quantum Institute (OQI) Friend.
+Her work blends hands-on engineering—winning the 2018 Australian Youth Rocketry Challenge—with digital governance innovation, youth inclusion, and upstream safety development.

 Note: This repository is published for transparency and reference only.